Plug and Play Active Learning for Object Detection: Related Work

 \textbf{Object Detection.} ConvNet-based object detectors usually follow a two-stage or single-stage design.
 Two-stage detectors~\cite{ren2015faster,he2017mask,cai2018cascade,chen2019hybrid} use a region proposal network~\cite{ren2015faster} to extract plausible objects and the RoIAlign operation~\cite{he2017mask} to extract regional features for further classification and localisation; Single-stage~\cite{huang2015densebox,redmon2018yolov3,liu2016ssd,chen2021ddod,lin2017focal,tian2019fcos,zhang2020bridging,rezatofighi2019generalized} detectors directly predict objects' bounding box and category label on every position of the image feature maps.
-In early single-stage detectors like SSD~\cite{liu2016ssd}, object from differet feature levels are detected using different convolutional kernels, while in the recent ones~\cite{chen2021ddod,lin2017focal,tian2019fcos,zhang2020bridging} objects are detected using weight-sharing kernels.
 Recently, a wave of transformer-based detectors~\cite{carion2020end,zhu2020deformable,li2022dn,zhang2022dino} have been proposed.
-They use self-attention to exchange information between query vectors and image features and directly output detected objects without non-maximum-suppression.\\
+They use self-attention to exchange information between query vectors and image features and directly output detected objects without Non-maximum-suppression.